Peterhague/CI-_MS2_Minesweeper/README.md

 <p>This is an easy and unmissable introduction to the site, easily digestible for younger users.</p>

 <p>The main container is surrounded with decorative images that give visual representations of each of the games on offer.
 As well as being attractive, these
-draw teh eye to the actual message.
+draw the eye to the actual message.
 These images are foregone on smaller screens to keep the design clean.</p>

 <details>
 <summary>Home page with welcome message</summary>